 Homework develops independent study and enables students to become life-long learners.
-This page explains why homework matters, and provides links to our current homework booklets.
+This page explains why homework matters, provides links to our current homework booklets, and has a portfolio of examples of great homework too.

 Why homework matters - five key reasons